alexkreidler/hydraserver/README.md

 # HydraServer

-A simple example of a full-features server implementing the [Hydra](http://www.hydra-cg.com/) API Specification.
+A simple example of a full-featured server implementing the [Hydra](http://www.hydra-cg.com/) API Specification.

 Built on [json-server](https://github.com/typicode/json-server) and using example data from [Wikibus](https://github.com/wikibus).